 - Spoon filling into the cut peppers, pushing with a spoon to fill each pepper, with a mound on top.
 Return filled peppers to the grill.
 Place on indirect heat and close the lid.

-- Put parsley, garlic, olive oil and salt in a blender or food processor (I used my magic bullet) and process until you have a bright green sauce.
+- Put parsley, vinegar, garlic, olive oil and salt in a blender or food processor (I used my magic bullet) and process until you have a bright green sauce.